 Where were these tears when I needed them??, I thought angrily.
 My emotions had betrayed me completely.

 I finally calmed down enough to tell her everything.
-She was such a good friend, she listened and soothed me, then made me what had become our favorite late-night pig-out whenever I was home from school.
+She was such a good friend, she listened and soothed me, then made what had become our favorite late-night pig-out whenever I was home from school, for us.
 Pasta with melted butter, ricotta and black pepper.

 I couldn’t eat a thing, but she made me taste one spoonful, pushing it against my mouth like a mother would her baby..making me laugh.
 Her blue eyes beamed.

 “Good, huh?
 Eff him, Lisa..seriously.
-There are so many opportunities up at school and you’re going to Florida Monday!”
-She said with the kind of conviction I wish I could have felt at that very moment.
+There are so many opportunities up at school and you’re going to Florida Monday!
+Spring Break!
+Hot guys!”
+She said with the kind of conviction I wish I could have had at that very moment.

 “F%^k him” I said out loud to no one in particular.